kujenga/asteroidrejector/README.md

 This approach uses the stdin/stdout approach given by the provided java test program in order to receive the data.

+## Setup

+I am rewriting the `AsteroidRejectTester.java` file provided byt the competition in python to eliminate the issues with the inter-process communication from the original program that were intended to make it language-independant.
+This should hopefully speed up the execution of the program significantly, and eliminate previously seen issues with blocking on the sndin and stdout streams.

 ### [Asteroid Data Hunter microsite](http://www.topcoder.com/asteroids/asteroiddatahunter/)